New Commercial Driver’s License Drug & Alcohol Clearinghouse Requirements Took Effect January 6th, 2020

 Thus, employers may consider the salary and compensation of a current employee who is applying for a new position within the same company, when deciding what compensation to offer.
 Employers are still prohibited, however, from using a current employee’s salary as a selection criteria in choosing to interview the candidate or provide the current employee with the new position.

 Prior to the Guidance, it was unclear whether employers could use voluntarily provided salary history information to set compensation levels—the Law made clear only that such information could be used to “verify” its accuracy.
 The Guidance now clarifies that “[i]f an candidate voluntarily and without prompting discloses salary history information, the prospective employer may factor in that voluntarily disclosed information in determining the salary for that person.”
 The Guidance makes clear, however, that “‘optional’ salary history question[s] on a job application” will be considered prompting by the employer and are not acceptable.

 The Guidance also states that employers may not rely on voluntarily disclosed salary history information “to justify a pay difference between employees of different or various protected classes who are performing substantially similar work,” as such reliance would violate the State’s Equal Pay Act.
 While perhaps implied, this specific prohibition is not expressly contained in that statute.

-The Guidance further makes clear that “salary history information” includes “compensation and benefits” and that an “applicant” includes “part-time, seasonal and temporary workers, regardless of their immigration status.”
-Additionally, the Guidance expressly allows employers to inquire into an applicant’s salary expectations.
+The Guidance further makes clear that “salary history information” includes “compensation and benefits” and that an “candidate” includes “part-time, seasonal and temporary workers, regardless of their immigration status.”
+Additionally, the Guidance expressly allows employers to inquire into an candidate’s salary expectations.